 Introduction

 PAH is progressive disease characterised by a pulmonary artery vasculopathy resulting in dysfunctional remodelling and right ventricular failure causing early death.
-Despite advancements made in therapies, life expectancy has improved but overall it remains poor (Benza et al., 2019).
+Despite advancements made in therapies, life expectancy has improved but overall, it remains poor (Benza et al., 2019).

 Current characterisation of IPAH is based on parameters which may not adequately capture disease diversity and this lack of clinical phenotyping may be a potential cause for this continued poor prognosis (Badagliacca et al., 2020).